BeeBiome-consortium/beebiome-data-portal/beebiome-docs/about/data-portal.md

 ## Who are we?
 Beebiome Data portal is developed by :
 - [The Engel lab](https://engelbeelab.com/) at the University of Lausanne;
-- [The Evolutionary Bioinformatics group](https://bioinfo.unil.ch/) at the University of Lausanne;
+- [The Evolutionary Bioinformatics group](https://bioinfo.unil.ch/) at the University of Lausanne and the SIB Swiss Institute of Bioinformatics;
 - [The Swiss Bee Research Centre](https://www.agroscope.admin.ch/agroscope/en/home/topics/livestock/bees.html) belongs to Agroscope.

 ## Funding source